 Professional Experience: Spark began working at Meister Electric in 1973, and is currently the President and owner of the company

 Skip Meister joined Berean Prison Ministries in 1996 as a volunteer Chaplain at the Peoria County Youth Farm.
 In 2004, he moved to the Peoria County Jail to work as the Worship Leader for the Sunday morning services.
 In 2008, he also began working as an inmate biblical counselor on Friday mornings in the Peoria County Jail.
 Skip lives in Peoria with his wife, Pat, and is a member of the Peoria Apostolic Christian Church.
 He and Pat have two daughters and eight grandchildren.
-Skip also serves as the Assistant Secretary of the Board of Directors.
+Skip also serves as the Secretary of the Board of Directors.